Berkmann18/Berkmann18/README.md

 # Maximilian Berkmann

-Hey there, I'm a British MSci+YII CompSci graduate and a freelancer working on web apps, CLI tools and software.
+Hey there, I'm a British MSci+YII CompSci graduate and a full-time SWE mostly working on web apps and CLI tools.

 You can find me on:
 <p>